 Looking for the perfect day trip?
-People around the UK are beginning to use their holiday days for staycations following the coronavirus outbreak, and we can't think of a better place to visit to get some Instagrammable shots than at one of the UK's idyllic lavender fields.
+People around the UK are all using their annual leave for staycations following the pandemic, and we can't think of a better place to visit to get some Instagrammable shots than at one of the UK's idyllic lavender fields.
 Famous for its ability to reduce anxiety and its soothing properties, lavender is the perfect flower to help you relax after a busy week at work.
 You can get your wellness fix at the UK's blooming lavender fields between the months of May through to September, but it's worth checking the website before you travel.
 Here are some of our favourites to consider for your next summer excursion.
 You will need a car - so it's worth looking into a rent-a-car service like Enterprise if you're in need of wheels...

 WATCH: The best virtual holidays to keep you entertained this summer

 Castle Farm, Kent

 Just a stone's throw from the village of Shoreham, Castle Farm sits on the remains of an old Norman Castle dating around the 1100s.
 Home to the UK's largest lavender farm, stop by the award-winning farm shop 'The Hop Shop', to get your hands on Lavender oils, food essences, Lavender teas and honey, as well as carefully selected gifts, cards, crafts, seasonal decorations, food hampers and local, traceable produce.
 Endlessly beautiful and bursting with colour, this year access to the lavender fields is only available via a pre-booked time slot to allow for safe social distancing, so make sure you book in advance!